ssamio/LUTFullstack/README.md

 This starts the server.
 You need to have Node.js and npm installed on your machine.
 Node.js version should be at least v20.6.1, and npm version 9.8.1.

+The server requires a .env file to be present in order to run correctly.
+The file should contain a SECRET, a string used for hashing the password.
+Also, the file can also contain PORT and NODE_ENV; in the case of trying this application, they can be defined as PORT=3000 and NODE_ENV=development.

 If you do not have Npm and Node installed, [nodejs.org](https://nodejs.org) will help you along.
 </p>